msft-tech-community/pixel-rush-event-form/README.md

-# Pixel Rush Event Registration Form
+# Treasure Hunt Event Registration Form

 A modern, dark-themed event registration form built with React and Vite.
 This project provides a multi-step registration experience for events, with real-time validation and a responsive design.